chainer/chainer-chemistry/docs/source/development.rst

 Development policy
 ==================

-In this section, we describe the development policy the core team of Chainer Chemistry follows.
+In this section, we describe the development policy that the core developers follow.
 Developers who are thinking to send PRs to the repository are encouraged to read the following sections before starting implementation.